Netgear WN2500RP WiFi Extender Review

 Defers need to Upgrade Router

 True.
-You could extend your primary WAP / router’s range by purchasing a higher power model, which usually costs well into the hundreds of dollars.
-Also, you may not be able to upgrade your primary router if it’s provided by your Internet Service Provider (ISP), and they offer no better performing unit.
-But this sub-one-hundred dollar solution, accomplishes the wireless range extending about as well, but for significantly less money.
-Thus, you can obtain the increased range and reliability at a distance from your old primary router, without having to purchase a new one.
+You could extend your primary WAP / router’s range by purchasing a higher power model.
+This usually costs well into the hundreds of dollars.
+Also, you may not be able to upgrade your primary router.
+This might be the case if your Internet Service Provider (ISP) owns the router.
+And perhaps they do not offer a better unit as an upgrade.

 Internal Antennas